-The sale process starts with a meeting between the buyer and the seller’s NLBA professional representative.
+The sale process starts with a meeting between the buyer, seller and a NLBA representative.
 This meeting will provide the buyer with an overview of the company, its market niche and industry.
 NLBA’s primary goal during this meeting is to answer questions and generate interest in the company, however we also have a secondary goal.
 The goal is to screen potential buyers in terms of financial capability and establish the buyer’s acquisition needs and goals.
-Then a meeting is facilitated between the buyer and seller it has a reasonable possibility of leading to an offer and negotiations.
+When a meeting is facilitated between the buyer and seller it has a reasonable possibility of leading to an offer and negotiations.

 The second step for an interested buyer is to generally meet with the business owner to discuss operations and tour the facilities.
 It is our goal during this meeting to facilitate the free exchange of information between the parties, while maintaining control of the discussion.
 This is to ensure that all key issues are covered and the time is used to its maximum productivity.
 The first meeting is a pivotal moment where business sales are made or lost.
 Preparation and proper presentation of information by the seller is critical at this point.